JaceMonforton/True-Lens-AI/README.md

 **Client:** Typescript, React, Redux, TailwindCSS, AntDesign

 **Server:** Python, Flask, Pytorch

-**Disclaimer** The requests will not be made without API keys, this can be added in the app.py file temporarily for making requests.

 **Models:** True-Lens AI uses a zero-shot classification which allows for a model that can classify text even without specific training.
 The model used is Facebook's BART Large MNLI model, which is good for text classification.
 ## Authors